Public Safety

 Employment

 Our team is made up of highly trained professionals committed to protecting lives and property through fire suppression, rescue services, and public safety education.
-Joining the Zeeland Fire Department means becoming part of a proud tradition of excellence, teamwork, and integrity.
+Joining Zeeland Fire Rescue means becoming part of a proud tradition of excellence, teamwork, and integrity.
 If you’re ready to make a difference and serve your neighbors with courage, we invite you to apply today.
-View current openings and application details below to start your journey with the Zeeland Fire Department.
+View current openings and application details below to start your journey with Zeeland Fire Rescue.

 Job Openings